-Impact of Decision and Next StepsThe Indigenous Affairs committee will be notified and the Indigenous Affairs Commissioner will proceed in implementing the policy.Motion or Resolution for ApprovalBe it Resolved that the SSMU Legislative Council adopt the amended Indigenous Solidarity Policy in Appendix A. The SSMU Legislative Council adopts the actionable aspects of this updated policy and any grammatical or legal changes necessary do not need the re-approval of the Legislative Council.In favour() Resolution for ApprovalIndigenous Solidarity Policy in Appendix A.The SSMU Legislative Council adopts the actionable aspects of this updated policy and any grammatical or legal changes necessary do not need the re-approval of the Legislative Council.
-In favour () Results of theOpposed ()VoteAbstain ()
+Sustainability Considerations There are no sustainability considerations as this is a service.
+Impact of Decision and Next Steps The Indigenous Affairs committee will be notified and the Indigenous Affairs Commissioner will proceed in implementing the policy.
+Motion or Resolution for Approval Be it Resolved that the SSMU Legislative Council adopt the amended Indigenous Solidarity Policy in Appendix A. The SSMU Legislative Council adopts the actionable aspects of this updated policy and any grammatical or legal changes necessary do not need the re-approval of the Legislative Council Results of the Vote In favour () Opposed () Abstain ()